BIO 103 - Introduction to Human Biology

 3 Lecture Hours

 This course familiarizes students with the structure and function of the human body.
-It deals with the chemical, cellular and physiological principles on which human life is based.
+Concentration is on the chemical, cellular and physiological principles on which human life is based.
 The normal organization and function of the body’s organ systems are covered along with selected disorders.
 This course does not satisfy a biology requirement for the biology major.

 Upon successful completion of the course, the student will:

-- Characterize the major chemical components of the human body.
+- Characterize chemical bonds and chemical components of the human body.

 - Cell structure